 Lynd Ward's first woodcut novel, "God's Man", was published in 1929

-He flees the city for a more natural life closer to nature
+He flees the city for a more natural life

 He starts a new life, creating art for his new family -